 For occupational illness, the employee can receive compensation for the entire loss of income from day one.
-The occupational illness must be approved by the Social Insurance Office or must be included in the ILO list (no. 121) and persist for 180 days.
-For occupational illnesses that manifested themselves before 1 January 2021, the cause must be demonstrated in order for compensation to be paid for loss of income during the period with sick pay and sickness benefit.
+The occupational illness must be approved by the Swedish Social Insurance Agency or must be included in the ILO list (no. 121) and persist for 180 days.
+For occupational illnesses that manifested themselves before 1 January 2021, the cause must be shown in order for compensation to be paid for loss of income during the period with sick pay and sickness benefit.

-In the case of travel accidents, the employee receives no income compensation from TFA.
+In the case of travel accidents, the employee receives no income compensation from TFA during the period of acute illness.
+However, compensation is provided for future loss of income.

 For accidents that lead to personal injury, they can receive compensation for medical and healthcare costs or costs relating to clothes, glasses, etc., damaged in connection with the accident.
 An excess of SEK 500 is deducted from this compensation for costs.
 The minimum amount that is paid out is SEK 100, which means that the cost must amount to at least SEK 600 in order for any compensation to be paid out.
 The excess relates to injuries that have occurred after 1 January 2021.